BijbelQuiz/BijbelQuiz/docs/LOCAL_DEVELOPMENT.md

 # Local Development Setup

-This document explains how to set up and use the local development environment for BijbelQuiz v1.2.6+10.
+This document explains how to set up and use the local development environment for BijbelQuiz.

 ## Prerequisites